tnyim/jungletv-afdocs/manual/queue.md

 Via the optional parameters to [`enqueuePage()`](../reference/server/jungletv_queue.md#enqueuepage), applications are able to directly associate a Banano reward with the queue entries they create, so that users can be rewarded when the page performance is done, as what happens with the overwhelming majority of queue entries who had a user directly pay for them.
 This reward will be debited from the application's [wallet](./wallet.md) when the page is enqueued, and enqueuing will fail if there are insufficient funds.

-Unlike what happens when regular users enqueue, applications are not subject to any minimum limits or special behaviors associated with the reward amounts they define for their entries.
-We suggest using [`computeEnqueuePricing()`](../reference/server/jungletv_queue.md#computeenqueuepricing) to compute a minimum fair base reward amount that takes into account the current conditions.
-Applications may also send rewards directly from their wallet into the [crowdfunded tipping address](../reference/server/jungletv_queue.md#crowdfunded-tipping-status-object) while their queue entries are playing.

 Queue entries for application pages are automatically removed from the media queue whenever the respective application pages are unpublished, which also happens whenever the application instance stops for any reason (including its self-termination, staff-initiated termination or due to an overarching server restart).